 - Add 3 drops dish soap

-- Close bottle and gently shake
+- Close spray bottle and gently shake

-- This won’t harm the squirrels and chipmunks, it will just deter them from eating your stuff.
+- This won’t harm the squirrels and chipmunks, it will just deter them from eating your stuff

 (my dead stuffed squirrel agrees, use your common sense when using this)

-Squirrel Repellent Used In The Garden
+Using Squirrel Repellent In The Garden

 Now if this homemade squirrel repellent would just work on snakes too, I’d be all set!

 (This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.)